Krylez-zz/SVGWallpaper/README.md

 SVGWallpaper
 ============
-A very rough implementation of an SVG wallpaper.
+A very rough implementation of an SVG live wallpaper for Android.